lob/lob-openapi/README.md

 tools.
 The bundled version is generated as part of CI/CD, and can be found on github at `dist/Lob-API-bundled.yml` in each branch.

-You can also generate a bundled version locally at any time using `make bundle`.
+You can also generate a bundled version locally at any time using `npm run bundle`.

-The CLI tool used by `make bundle` can do much more than bundle a multiple file spec into a single file.
+The CLI tool used by `npm run bundle` can do much more than bundle a multiple file spec into a single file.
 It can convert specs between `YAML` and `JSON`, fully dereference a spec, and more.